adeen-s/timer/README.md

-# Timer for Conerence Speakers
+# Timer for Conference Speakers

 A very very exceedingly simple timer app for speakers to keep track of their allotted time at events where they are speaking.